-Yes.
-The CapillusPro device (Capillus laser therapy cap model with 272 laser diodes) has been clinically proven in a double-blind, independently-reviewed clinical trial with results published in a peer-reviewed medical journal.
-The double-blind clinical study for the CapillusPro was registered on ClinicalTrials.gov and was managed by a neutral third party.* The clinical trial data indicated that low-level laser treatment of the scalp for 17 weeks with the CapillusPro device, significantly improved hair counts by 51% in those study participants who used the active (non-placebo) device.
-Subjects were able to use the device on a self-treatment home-use basis and no adverse events or side-effects were reported.
+The CapillusPro device has been clinically proven in a double-blind clinical study registered on ClinicalTrials.gov and managed by a neutral third party.* Clinical trial data indicated that low-level laser treatment of the scalp for 17 weeks with the CapillusPro device significantly improved hair counts by 51% in study participants who used the active (non-placebo) device.
+Subjects were able to use the device on a self-treatment, home-use basis.
+No side-effects of any kind were reported from clinical trial participants.
 The CapillusPro was proven to be a safe and effective treatment for androgenic alopecia within the appropriate stages of hair loss and skin tones as per FDA clearance.

 *See details of clinical trials at ClinicalTrials.gov

 There have also been many other clinical trials that support the efficacy of low-level laser technology for treatment of androgenetic alopecia.